-- Partner shows a demonstrated understanding of the complex, multi-faceted issues that surround poverty in the community they serve is reflected in the organization’s values, practices, and programming.
+- A deep understanding of the complex, multi-faceted issues that surround poverty in the community they serve is reflected in the organization’s values, practices, and programming.

 - Programming is comprehensive and multi-layered in its approach to breaking the cycle of poverty — examples include integrated services and two-generation approaches for families.

-- Programs have clear short and longterm goals, distinct indicators for success, and can clearly articulate how programming is moving participants out of poverty.
+- Programs have clear short and long-term goals, distinct indicators for success, and can clearly show how participants are moving out of poverty.

-- Programs demonstrate effective, ongoing evaluation and subsequent adaptability based on lessons learned.
+- Organization carries out effective, ongoing program evaluation and adapts based on lessons learned and participant feedback.

-- Partner demonstrates effective collaboration and partnerships (both formal and informal) with other organizations.
+- Organization demonstrates effective collaboration and partnerships (both formal and informal) with other organizations.